-There is some evidence from studies to suggest that having high blood glucose during cancer treatment may make the side effects of the treatment worse.
+There is evidence from studies that having high blood sugar during cancer treatment can make the side effects of the treatment worse.

-There is also evidence that keeping blood glucose under control may improve your overall wellbeing.
+There is also evidence that keeping blood sugar under control can improve the way you respond to cancer treatments.

-Does having high blood glucose mean I will always have diabetes?
+Does having high blood sugar mean I will always have diabetes?

-Often the high blood glucose (diabetes) is the result of medicines that are given for cancer.
+Often the high blood sugar (diabetes) is the result of medicines that are given for cancer.
 Usually the diabetes goes away once the treatment ends.
-There are a few special situations in which the diabetes doesn't go away after the end of treatment:

-Sometimes people are found to have diabetes when they start cancer treatment, and they probably already had diabetes but didn't know it.
+There are a few special situations in which the diabetes doesn't go away after the end of treatment: Sometimes people are found to have diabetes when they start cancer treatment, and they probably already had diabetes but didn't know it.